1915 New Orleans hurricane

 The New Orleans Hurricane of 1915 was an intense Category 4 hurricane that made landfall near Grand Isle, Louisiana, and the most intense tropical cyclone during the 1915 Atlantic hurricane season.
-The storm formed in late September when it moved westward and peaked in intensity of 145 mph to weaken slightly by time of landfall on September 29 with recorded wind speeds of 126 mph as a strong category 3 Hurricane.
+The storm formed in late September when it moved westward and peaked in intensity of 145 mph to weaken slightly by time of landfall on September 29 with recorded wind speeds of 126 mph as a strong Category 3 storm.
 The hurricane killed 275 people and caused $13 million (1915 US dollars) in damage.

 Meteorological history

 According to the Atlantic hurricane reanalysis project, the 1915 New Orleans hurricane began as a weak tropical storm moving across the southern Windward Islands on September 21, 1915.
 Its tropical cyclogenesis was determined via analysis of atmospheric observations from the surrounding islands, though shipping in the region would confirm the storm's existence the following day.
 Tracking slowly towards the west, the nascent tropical cyclone gradually strengthened, reaching hurricane intensity by 00:00 UTC on September 23.
 This steady phase of intensification would continue unhindered as the hurricane progressed across the Caribbean Sea, allowing the storm to reach major hurricane strength on September 24.
 At 12:00 UTC the next day, the cyclone's maximum sustained winds crested at 145 mph, making it a powerful Category 4 hurricane if rated using the modern-day Saffir–Simpson hurricane wind scale; the storm would maintain winds of this scale for over three days.

 One ship observation, estimated to have been likely taken late on September 25, documented a barometric pressure of 931 mbar (hPa; 27.50 inHg).
 This pressure reading would stand as the lowest taken during the hurricane's lifespan, and also suggested that the storm's initially assessed intensity—equivalent to a modern-day Category 2 hurricane—was significantly underestimated.
 As the cyclone passed south of Jamaica, it curved towards the northwest, taking it towards the Yucatán Channel.
 By September 28, the storm had entered the Gulf of Mexico.